Ever wondered how long you should (or can) run an air purifier? Can you leave an air purifier on all night or all day?

 Shown: an example of ozone generator products sold as air purifiers.
 I don’t recommend these – and especially not leaving them running while you’re out – because they fill the air in your room with ozone.
 This can cause discomfort and even health problems.
 However, you can leave a HEPA-type purifier running all day.

 Products that produce ozone (sometimes with misleading and fancy words, but still ionizers or ozone generators in reality) sold as “air purifiers” aren’t good to leave running all day.
 Ozone is an irritant to the human respiratory system and can even cause health issues or at least discomfort.

 They’re not even very good at cleaning the air unless they produce an unsafe amount of ozone!
 You definitely also wouldn’t want to fall asleep in the same room with this type of purifier on all night.

 Leaving one of these running continuously will cause a large build up of ozone molecules in the air your breath, making the problem even worse.
 They’re not intended to be used for spaces occupied by people but unfortunately, a lot of manufacturers won’t tell you that.

 How can you turn off a purifier while you’re out?

 The great news is that you don’t have to be home to let your air be cleaned or worry about forgetting to turn it off if you need to.
 Why not just make life easier and use a timer or remote control?
-Here are some ideas that provide a means to not have to stress over them turn on:
+Here are some ideas that provide a way to not have to stress over turning them on or off: